PUBG Monthly Update Bringing First-Person Servers And ‘Battle Royale’ Themed Crates Next Week

 The limiting first-person view in a PUBG match will be a drastic game-changer and create a more hardcore experience.
 Additionally, it will prevent players from seeing their own clothing and gear.

 The good news is this will be just a limited test run of the first-person view.
 Separate servers will be created for Solo and Duo game-modes in North America and Europe.
-Bluehole is also confirming a FOV Slider will be added to PUBG so players can adjust the field of view to their personal preference.
+Bluehole also confirmed an FOV Slider would be added to PUBG so players could adjust the field of view to their personal preference.

 Battle Royale Crates